muhannad-ibrahim/Tradvo-Python/README.md

-# apK Manager
+# Apk Manager

 ## Overview

-apK Manager is a Django-based application designed for managing APK files.
-The platform allows users to upload, update, delete, and view their APK files, with support for multilingual functionality.
+Apk Manager is a Django-based application designed to manage APK files.
+The platform allows users to upload, update, delete, and view their APK files, supporting multilingual functionality.
 It utilizes Docker for containerization, making deployment and management easier.

 ## Features